Pagan Kennedy

 Pagan Kennedy (born c.
 1963) is an American columnist and author, and pioneer of the 1990s zine movement.

-She has written ten books in a variety of genres, was a regular contributor to the Boston Globe, and has published articles in dozens of magazines and newspapers.
-In 2012–13, she was a New York Times Magazine columnist.
+She has written ten books in a variety of genres, was a regular contributor to The Boston Globe, and has published articles in dozens of magazines and newspapers.
+In 2012–13, she was a The New York Times Magazine columnist.

 Early life and education

 Born Pamela Kennedy around 1963, she grew up in suburban Washington, D.C.
 She graduated from Wesleyan University in 1984, and later spent a year in the Masters of Fine Arts program at Johns Hopkins University.

 Career

 Kennedy's autobiographical zine Pagan's Head detailed her life during her twenties.

-Kennedy wrote a biography called The First Man-Made Man about Michael Dillon who in the 1940s was the first successful case of female-to-male sex change treatment; he established himself as a medical student.
-It describes how he later fell in love with a male-to-female transsexual, Roberta Cowell, who was at the time the only other transsexual in Britain.
+In 2007, Kennedy wrote a biography called The First Man-Made Man about Michael Dillon, a British physician and author who in the mid-1940s became the first successful case of female-to-male sex change treatment that included a phalloplasty (the surgical construction of a penis).

-In July 2012, Kennedy was named design columnist for the New York Times Magazine.
-Her column, "Who Made That," detailed the origins of everything from the cubicle to the home pregnancy test.
+In July 2012, Kennedy was named design columnist for The New York Times Magazine.
+Her column, "Who Made That", detailed the origins of a wide variety of things, such as the cubicle and the home pregnancy test.
 Kennedy resigned from the column after signing a contract with Houghton Mifflin Harcourt to write a book, Inventology.

-In 2020, Kennedy's investigation into the history of the first rape kit written for the New York Times, "The Rape Kit's Secret History," received national media attention.
+In 2020, Kennedy's investigation into the history of the first rape kit written for The New York Times, "The Rape Kit's Secret History", received national media attention.
 It led to a revival of interest surrounding Marty Goddard's story, including the auction of an early rape kit at Sotheby's.
+Kennedy went on to write a full-length book about the rape kit, which is forthcoming from Vintage Books in 2025.